Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: Republican coin; apparitor; magistrate

-Obverse: head of Brutus, with an inscription naming Brutus as Imperator plus the name of the moneyer, Lucius Plaetorius Cestianus.
+Obverse: portrait of Brutus (smaller version), with an inscription naming Brutus as Imperator plus the name of the moneyer, Lucius Plaetorius Cestianus.

-Reverse: the cap of liberty (pileus) between two daggers; inscription reads EID[VS] MAR[TIAE], "the Ides of March," referring of course to the assassination of Caesar.
+Reverse: the cap of liberty (pileus) (smaller version) between two daggers; the inscription reads EID[us] MAR[tiae], "the Ides of March," referring of course to the assassination of Julius Caesar.

 Keywords: coin, conspiracy, Julius Caesar